ccxt/ccxt/CONTRIBUTING.md

 // ...
 return {
     // ...
-    'amount': this.parseNumber (amountString), // external layer, goes to the user 'remaining': this.parseNumber (remainingString), // external layer, goes to the user 'status': status,
+    'amount': amount, // external layer, goes to the user 'remaining': this.parseNumber (remaining), // external layer, goes to the user 'status': status,
     // ...
 };